 - Purchasing your admission tickets after 4pm give you access to the estate for the remainder of that day and the entire following day.
 The house is only open until 5pm, but the gardens, trails, and Antler Hill Village are all available into the evening.
 Take advantage of the daylight to see see as much of the estate as you can, so the time spent touring the house doesn’t come at the expense of the outdoor opportunities.

 - There are outdoor kennels provided at no charge to Biltmore’s visitors.
 They’re in a shaded location, have concrete floors, and are divided with concrete block and sheets of plywood.
 If you’re comfortable with this accommodation, locks are provided on each kennel, and you’ll need to bring a water bowl for your dog.

 It was a full day of fun with the wonderful folks from Asheville Humane Society!
 We started with a meet-up and adoption event at the shelter, giving special attention to the thirteen “long-timer” dogs who’d been in the shelter for more than 60 days – and four of those pooches found their forever homes!

-From there we went down to Sanctuary Brewing Company in Hendersonville for “yappy” hour.
-Dogs are always welcome at this pet friendly brewery, and Blue Ridge Humane Society had some adorable puppies available for adoption.
+From there we went down to Sanctuary Brewing Company in Hendersonville for “yappy” hour (Sanctuary is now Oklawaha Brewing and dogs are always welcome at this pet friendly brewery).
+Blue Ridge Humane Society had some adorable puppies available for adoption.
 We’re sure they’ll make someone’s perfect travel buddy!